lammps/lammps/doc/src/Errors_messages.rst

 *More than one fix shake*
    Only one fix shake can be defined.

+*More than one type assigned to the same poly index in an element.*
+   The poly index represents an internal variable of the underlying crystal structure approximated by the given finite element.
+Since each such internal variable essentially represents a particle spanning a deforming lattice it is not correct to associate two different mass types to one poly index.

 *Mu not allowed when not using semi-grand in fix atom/swap command* Self-explanatory.